Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of finite dimensional algebras

 A study of low dimensional cohomology for quadratic Jordan algebras is given in \cite{McCrimmon71}.
-Since quadratic Jordan algebras (which we do not define here) can be considered a bridge from Jordan algebras to Jordan triple systems, this would seem to be a good place to look for exploring cohomology theory for Jordan triples.
-Indeed, this is hinted at in \cite{McCrimmon82}
+Since quadratic Jordan algebras (which we do not define here as they coincide with ``linear'' Jordan algebras over characteristic 0 fields) can be considered a bridge from Jordan algebras to Jordan triple systems, this would seem to be a good place to look for exploring cohomology theory for Jordan triples.
+Indeed, this is hinted at in \cite{McCrimmon82}.
+Let us review some aspects of \cite{McCrimmon71,McCrimmon82}.
+Although \cite{McCrimmon71} is about Jordan algebras, the concepts are phrased in terms of the associated triple product $\{abc\}=(ab)c+(cb)a-(ac)b$.